 During interviews, I listened carefully to the interviewer’s questions.
 I tried to connect my answers to Stripe’s culture.
 This made my responses feel more genuine and helped me stand out.

 I always begin by digging deep into Stripe’s business and culture.
-This involves reading Stripe's engineering blog, consulting guides on Exponent, and looking for question banks that focus specifically on Stripe interview questions.
+This involves reading Stripe's engineering blog, and looking for question banks that focus specifically on Stripe interview questions.

 I pay close attention to Stripe’s core values: collaboration, innovation, and customer success.
 With this foundation, I tailor my resume and cover letter to match Stripe’s mission.
 I also make sure to practice my communication skills, which helps me feel confident discussing my experience and how it aligns with their values.